Image of a restaurant check on a table for a blog post covering restaurant mystery shopping.

 How Restaurant Mystery Shopping Pays

-Restaurant shops typically pay through two methods: a flat fee and reimbursement.
-Understanding how this works helps you know what to expect.
+Restaurant mystery shopping typically pays through two methods: a flat fee and a reimbursement.

-The best scenario is getting both.
-You receive a fee for doing the work — usually $5 to $30 depending on the shop — plus reimbursement for your meal.
-This means you eat for free and pocket extra cash.
+Fee plus reimbursement is the best scenario.
+You receive cash for doing the work — usually $5 to $30 — plus full reimbursement for your meal.
+You eat for free and pocket extra money.

 What You’ll Evaluate During a Dining Shop